 Credit: In Defense of Animals

-The Rosamond Gifford Zoo recently publicly celebrated the birth of a new calf, but failed to acknowledge the legacy of family tragedies it has caused.
-Among a miscarriage, death and separating elephants to ship them around to other facilities, this Zoo disregards the most basic needs of its elephants and treats them like commodities.
+The Rosamond Gifford Zoo recently publicly celebrated the birth of a new calf but failed to acknowledge the legacy of family tragedies it has caused.
+Among a miscarriage, death, and separating elephants to ship them around to other facilities, this Zoo disregards the most basic needs of its elephants and treats them as commodities.

 Roger Williams Park Zoo – Providence, Rhode Island